Largo/largo/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Andi(@largo)!
 I like to automate things for myself and others, so I became a programmer!
 Please leave a comment or an issue if you try out any of my projects and cannot get it to work.
-Feel free to e-mail me。
+I love meeting new people, and I reply to every email, so say hello. お気軽にご連絡ください。

 ## Recent Projects